sai411/devops-challenge-Particle41/README.md

 # Terraform backend to store state file:

-terraform/backend.tf example included for S3 which has lock file mechanisim anf can be used for storing the sttefile.
+terraform/backend.tf example included for S3 which has lock file mechanism and can be used for storing the statefile.

+# Follow the steps below to run and provision the resources and finally deploy the application in ECS by using below commands

 # move to correct directory
 ```